USS Kitkun Bay: Invasion of Lingayen Gulf

 On 31 December, the American fleet set out from Seeadler Harbor.
 En route, until 8 January 1945, when the American fleet arrived within Lingayen Gulf, the task unit's aircraft contingent provided an air screen for the Task Force 79, under the command of Vice Admiral Theodore Stark Wilkinson, which included landing craft, as it transited towards the invasion site.
 During the latter half the transit, the American fleet was bedeviled by kamikazes, which sunk Ommaney Bay and damaged both Manila Bay and Kadashan Bay.

-On the evening of 10 January, Kitkun Bay was still screening Task Force 79, when at 18:06, a group of Japanese aircraft was detected approaching some 20 mi from the southwest.
+On the evening of 8 January, Kitkun Bay was still screening Task Force 79, when at 18:06, a group of Japanese aircraft was detected approaching some 20 mi from the southwest.
 The fighters of Kitkun Bay and Shamrock Bay, which had been conducting air patrols at the time, were diverted to intercept the planes.
-However, two of the kamikazes evaded the screen, and at 18:55, soon after the sun had set, one of the kamikazes started its dive upon Kitkun Bay.
+However, two of the kamikazes evaded the screen, and at 18:55, soon after the sun had set, one of the kamikazes, a Japanese Oscar, started its dive upon Kitkun Bay.
 Undeterred by intense flak, it leveled off slightly at around 3000 yds, before smashing into her portside at 18:57, carving a 7 ft by 15 ft hole in her hull, part of which extended below the waterline.
-Fortunately for Kitkun Bay, the kamikaze's bombs proved to be duds, although the explosion of its fuel tank killed four men and ignited a fire.
-In addition, leading up to impact, a 5-inch round fired from one of her fellow ships burst near her bow under a gun sponson, killing and wounding several, with the blast sending a crewman into the water, where he had to be rescued.
-Altogether, the attack killed sixteen and wounded thirty-seven.

-Kitkun Bay quickly acquired a list of 13° to port, and she was down 4 ft by her stern.
+Fortunately for Kitkun Bay, the kamikaze's two 550 pound bombs did not arm and detonate, although the explosion of its fuel tank killed four men and ignited a fire.
+In addition, leading up to impact, a 5-inch/38 caliber anti-aircraft round fired, in an attempt to bring down the kamikaze, from one of her friendly escorting ships (likely an adjacent cruiser to starboard of the ship), burst near her bow under a gun sponson, killing and wounding several, with the blast sending a crewman into the water, where he had to be rescued by the ship's escorting destroyers.
+Altogether, the attack killed sixteen and wounded thirty-seven.Kitkun Bay quickly acquired a list of 13° to port, and she was down 4 ft by her stern.
 Furthermore, water enveloped the engineering compartments, forcing the crew inside to evacuate, and smoke filtered throughout the belowdecks.
 Spurred by this serious situation, the entirety of the crew was ordered onto the flight deck, where the aircraft at hand were repositioned towards the starboard side in an attempt to correct the list.
-All non-essential crew were transferred off the ship onto her screens, and Rear Admiral Ofstie ordered all confidential documents onboard to be destroyed, before transferring himself and his complement to the destroyer Smith, which ferried him to Shamrock Bay.
+All non-essential crew were transferred off the ship onto her screens, and Rear Admiral Ofstie ordered all confidential documents on board to be destroyed, before transferring himself and his complement to the destroyer Smith, which ferried him to Shamrock Bay.